ansible-collections/community.aws/docs/community.aws.aws_kms_module.rst

                 </td>
                 <td>always</td>
                 <td>
-                            <div>there are invalid (non-ARN) entries in the KMS entry.
+                            <div>Whether there are invalid (non-ARN) entries in the KMS entry.
 These don&#x27;t count as a change, but will be removed if any changes are being made.</div>
                     <br/>
                 </td>
             </tr>